TotallyARobot/NotARobot-Dotfiles/awesome/volume-widget/README.md

 ### Features

- - switch between sinks/sources by right clicking on the widget;
+ - switch between sinks/sources by right click on the widget;
  - more responsive than previous versions of volume widget, which were refreshed once a second;
  - 5 predefined customizable looks;